wing5wong/artisan-whs-static/source/_news/Top speech prize for WHS student.blade.md

 <p class="element element-paragraph">A lot of practise goes into delivering a good speech, 'Unga-Cribb says.</p>
 <p class="element element-paragraph">"The gestures you use, the tone of your voice and even your facial expressions come into it.
 If you say something happy and you're frowning, that's going to confuse people.</p>
 <p class="element element-paragraph">"I like the adrenaline rush you get on stage and that feeling of satisfaction you get when you finish your speech.
 It's a good feeling and to win is just a bonus."</p>
-<p class="element element-paragraph">'Unga-Cribb is focusing on one big event at a time currently, but will be looking at adding a senior English title to her list of accolades at NgÄ Manu KÅrero next year.</p>
+<p class="element element-paragraph">'Unga-Cribb is focusing on one big event at a time currently, but will be looking at adding a senior English title to her list of accolades at Ngā Manu Kōrero next year.</p>
 <p class="element element-paragraph">Piri Cribb attended the final, she felt many emotions throughout the experience, but the overwhelming feeling was pride.</p>
 <p class="element element-paragraph">"There's a piece in her speech about the freedom to make mistakes," Cribb says.</p>
 <p class="element element-paragraph">"As a parent, there are times that you can't fully control what's going on for your child and having to let them go out and do it on their own can be scary.</p>